Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 OpenOffice automatically delimits each date with hash (#) characters, which the Criterion field syntax requires.

 The filtered query results display in the upper pane.
 You many need to change the OrderDate column format.
 To do this, right-click the OrderDate column heading and choose Column Format.
-In the format code box, type:
+In the format code box, enter:

 DD/MM/YY

 8. Choose File > Save As and save the query as Monthly Sales Performance.
+Sales performance filtered by month.

 Base lets you sort result set data on a particular column and choose whether the query results display in ascending or descending order.